Proposed Model Architecture

 Vision-Language Model (VLM)

-- Trained using Binary Cross-Entropy Loss to match predefined GT-IAS labels.
+- Trained using Binary Cross-Entropy Loss to match GT-IAS labels from teacher VLM Qwen2.5VL model.

 - Outputs legal-aware traffic embeddings.